 Frenchman’s Creek is peaceful and stunning inlet off the Helford River which offers a rich array of sights from the kayak.
 The Koru adventure starts from Budock Vean Hotel private beach where we head towards the Helford Passage passing sailing boats and banks of ancient oak forest.
-Paddling across the The Helford we enter Frenchman’s Creek, the inspiration for Daphne du Marier’s novel ‘Frenchman’s Creek’.
-The serene surroundings on calm waters are amazing with shipwrecks and secluded beaches situated on the creek.
+Depending on wind conditions and tides we either paddle across the The Helford we enter Frenchman’s Creek, the inspiration for Daphne du Marier’s novel ‘Frenchman’s Creek’or towards Falmouth Bay experiencing secluded beaches and famous gardens.
+The serene surroundings on calm waters are amazing with incredible history and wildlife in an area of outstanding natural beauty.
 On sunny days there is an opportunity to swim in the soft waters of the creek, before paddling back to Budock Vean.

 Budock Vean Hotel, Mawnan Smith, Near Falmouth